Your Baby at 5 Weeks Pregnant

 An ocean of emotions.
 How do you feel now that you're actually pregnant?
 If you've been trying to conceive for a while, you're probably ecstatic.
 You may also be anxious, wondering whether everything will go normally.
 If the pregnancy was a surprise, you might feel worried or unsure of yourself.
 All of these emotions, from wild elation to maternal pride to gripping fear, are perfectly normal.

 Handle with care.
 Menstrual-like cramps and lower backaches are common at this stage.
 Give yourself a break by soaking in a warm bath, listening to some soothing music, or indulging in a nap.
-If you haven't done so already, now's the time to cut out harmful habits like smoking, drinking alcohol, or using drugs.
+If you haven't done so already, now's the time to cut out smoking, drinking alcohol, or using drugs — these can be harmful to your little one.